Geoff Apps: American links

 Apps read about the Ritchey-built MountainBikes mountain bike in the February 1980 BMX Plus and contacted Gary Fisher and Charlie Kelly at the MountainBikes Company in Fairfax, California.
 Apps told them about the off-road bicycles he had built and of large diameter 650Bx54 and 700Cx47 Nokia Hakkapeliitta snow tyres that were made in Finland.
 In December 2006, Fisher said of Apps’s 1980 contact: "We got some tires from Geoff Apps really early on and we said ‘Holy Toledo!’"
 But poor supply meant the fledgling MTB industry stuck with the smaller wheels.

-Apps lives in Scotland where he continues to ride and develop bicycles.
+Apps lived in Scotland where he continued to ride and develop bicycles until his death.
 He cofounded and contributed to, Making Tracks before moving to Scotland to work on New Cyclist.
-He is an illustrator and draughtsman, his work appearing in publications including Bicycle Design.
+He was an illustrator and draughtsman, his work appearing in publications including Bicycle Design.